-ESCAPE-pain is a NICE approved, award-winning programme for people with chronic joint pain.
+ESCAPE-pain is an award-winning programme for people with chronic joint pain.
 It achieves fantastic results and saves NHS resources.

 ESCAPE-pain changed Arlene Rowe’s life.
 She was in terrible pain because of Osteoarthritis before taking up the six-week programme.
 She says: